Why Study Ethics and Public Policy?

-- How should care and treatment of HIV-related diseases be funded?
+- How should the care of those with HIV-related diseases be funded?

 - How can the problems of housing and homelessness be effectively addressed?